Mammoth bankruptcy cases spring to mind whenever Weil's mentioned – but they're only one chapter in the firm's story.

 - Can summers spend time in overseas office?
 Case by case

 - Offers/acceptances 2016: 82 offers, 69 acceptances (excluding 1Ls & Judicial Clerks)

 The firm offers legal counsel in more than two dozen practices areas categorized by the following groups: business finance and restructuring, corporate, litigation and tax.

-Firm profile Founded in 1931, Weil, Gotshal & Manges LLP has been a preeminent provider of legal services for more than 80 years.
+Founded in 1931, Weil, Gotshal & Manges LLP has been a preeminent provider of legal services for more than 80 years.
 With approximately 1,100 lawyers in offices on three continents, Weil has been a pioneer in establishing a geographic footprint that has allowed the Firm to partner with clients wherever they do business.
 The Firm’s four departments, Corporate, Litigation, Business Finance & Restructuring, and Tax, Executive Compensation & Benefits, and more than two dozen practice groups are consistently recognized as leaders in their respective fields.
-Talented attorneys who want to tackle complex, challenging matters on behalf of world-class companies will find ample opportunities to shine in our uniquely entrepreneurial culture.
+Weil has become a highly visible leader among major law firms for its innovative diversity and pro bono initiatives, the product of a comprehensive and long-term commitment which has ingrained these values into our culture.
+Our proven, demonstrated experience allows the Firm to provide clients with unmatched legal services.
 Please see www.weil.com for more information, including awards and rankings.

 • Associate salaries: 1st year: $180,000

 • Clerking policy: Yes

 Law Schools attending for OCIs in 2017: